7 Kick-Ass Benefits of a Knowledge Base to Consider

 Let’s take HelpCrunch and its integrated knowledge base.
 The website visitors are able to find anything they’re interested in right from the chat widget.
 No long waiting times, no frustrated customers.

-If you make customers happy, retention rates rise, which leads to long-term relationships, higher revenue, and business growth.
+If you make customers happy, retention rates rise, which leads to loyal clients, higher revenue, and business growth.
+There are a few ways to make your customers satisfied, and a well-oiled knowledge base is one of them.
 Broadly speaking, a comprehensive repository can help you top up your customer retention plan with two aspects:

 - Immediacy: as clients want information “yesterday”, a user-friendly knowledge base allows them to dig into details on their own and at their own pace.
 Less time searching equals higher customer satisfaction and retention.

-- Immersion: a well-thought-out online library means customers can get more use of it than they would if they’d have to wait for the solutions.
+- Immersion: a well-thought-out online library means customers can get more use of it than if they had to wait for the solutions.

 7. Unified knowledge storage